Brandon Scott

 Brandon Maurice Scott (born April 8, 1984) is an American politician serving as the mayor of Baltimore, Maryland, since 2020.
-The city of Baltimore uses a strong mayor-council structure for their government, meaning Scott holds strong mayoral powers.
-He is the former president of the Baltimore City Council and was a candidate for lieutenant governor of Maryland in 2018, as well as a representative for Baltimore's second district.
-On May 6, 2019, Scott was elected to replace Jack Young as council president after Young succeeded Mayor Catherine Pugh.
-In September 2019, Scott announced his candidacy for mayor and won the June 2020 Democratic primary.
-Scott won the November 3 general election and took office on December 8, 2020.
+He was the president of the Baltimore City Council from 2019 to 2020, having been elected to the position to replace Jack Young following Catherine Pugh's resignation, as well as a member of the Baltimore City Council from the second district from 2011 to 2019.
+A member of the Democratic Party, Scott was a candidate for Lieutenant Governor of Maryland during the 2018 Maryland gubernatorial election, in which he ran on a ticket with Jim Shea.

 Early life and education

 Scott was born and raised in Park Heights, Baltimore.
-Scott has had a passion for local government since he was a child and always wanted to work for the city of Baltimore.
 As a child he admired Congressman Elijah Cummings and saw him as a role model.
 He ran track and cross country at Mergenthaler Vocational-Technical High School where he graduated in 2002.
-He went onto receive a degree in political science from St. Mary's College of Maryland in 2006.
+He went on to receive a degree in political science from St. Mary's College of Maryland in 2006.

 Career

 Political background

-After graduating from college, Scott worked as a liaison for City Council President Stephanie Rawlings Blake.
+After graduating from college, Scott worked as a liaison for City Council President Stephanie Rawlings-Blake.
 In 2011, he was elected to serve as the city councilperson for the second district, making him one of the youngest ever elected to city office.
 He was the chair of the Public Safety Committee and a member of the Budget and Appropriations and Judiciary and Legislative Investigations committees.
 In early 2018, he passed a bill creating an open data policy in Baltimore.
-As a council member, Scott oversaw the reinstatment of Council Oversight of the Baltimore Police Department.
-On May 2019, the Baltimore City Council unanimously voted to elevate Scott to serve as the City Council president, serving the remainder of the term of Bernard C. "Jack" Young, who ascended to the mayoralty following the resignation of Baltimore mayor Catherine Pugh.
+As a council member, Scott oversaw the reinstatement of Council Oversight of the Baltimore Police Department.
+In May 2019, the Baltimore City Council unanimously voted to elevate Scott to serve as the City Council president, serving the remainder of the term of Bernard C. "Jack" Young, who ascended to the mayoralty following the resignation of Baltimore mayor Catherine Pugh.

 Scott has participated in the 300 Man March, a nonviolence group.
-While serving as city councilperson, he voted against an aerial surveillance program for the Baltimore Police Department and supported reductions in police funding.
+While serving as city councilperson, he voted against an aerial surveillance program for the Baltimore Police Department and supported reductions in police funding, cutting 22 million dollars from the city's policing budget in 2020.

 On February 16, 2018, Baltimore attorney Jim Shea announced the selection of Scott as his running mate in 2018 Maryland gubernatorial election.
 Scott would later appoint Shea to serve as Baltimore's solicitor under his mayoral administration.